-Specifically, there are four types of marijuana delivery where technology plays a significant role in boosting efficiencies, security, tracking, customer satisfaction, and ultimately, profits for businesses.
-These four types of marijuana delivery happen during manufacturing, distribution, and sales.
-Let’s take a closer look at each and the technologies that are redefining delivery as we know it.
+There are four types of cannabis delivery where technology plays a significant role in improving efficiencies, security, tracking, customer satisfaction, and ultimately, profits for businesses.
+These four types of delivery happen during manufacturing, distribution, and sales.
+Let’s take a closer look at each and the innovative technologies that are redefining delivery as we know it.

-How do patients and consumers “consume” marijuana in order to get the benefits they’re looking for?
-Scientists are conducting research each day to find new ways to deliver the active ingredients in marijuana to people in highly targeted ways, so they have more options than inhalation through smoking or ingestion through edible products.
-Furthermore, many of these delivery methods are focused on limiting the psychoactive effects of marijuana while maximizing the therapeutic effects.
+Scientists are conducting research every day to find new ways to deliver the active ingredients in cannabis to people in highly targeted ways, so they have more options to get the effects they want in convenient forms.
+Furthermore, many of these delivery methods are focused on limiting the psychoactive effects of marijuana while maximizing the therapeutic effects in a consistent manner.

-For example, some companies are adapting ideas from the pharmaceutical industry for the cannabis industry.
-Earlier this year, Aurora Cannabis Inc., a licensed Canadian medical marijuana producer, acquired a 9.14% ownership of Canada’s CTT Pharmaceutical Holdings Inc. Together, the companies will launch marijuana products using CTT’s dose-specific, fast-dissolving oral thin film wafers.
-This type of delivery system allows for rapid onset of the active ingredients (usually within 5-10 minutes) and quick delivery of THC into the blood stream.
+This type of cannabis delivery technology started to get a lot of buzz several years ago when some companies adapted ideas from the pharmaceutical industry for the cannabis industry.
+In 2018, Aurora Cannabis Inc., a licensed Canadian medical marijuana producer, acquired a 9.14% ownership of Canada’s CTT Pharmaceutical Holdings Inc. with a goal to launch marijuana products using CTT’s dose-specific, fast-dissolving oral thin film wafers.

 Companies like Safety Vision offer surveillance cameras for delivery vehicles that monitor pick-ups and drop-offs, activity around the vehicles, and the routes of all delivery vehicles.
 This technology can also record automatically anytime the marijuana moves, and most companies enables users to view real-time information online or through a mobile app.

-A number of states allow licensed marijuana dispensaries and retailers to deliver marijuana products directly to patients and consumers.
-The delivery process can get very confusing and time-consuming because many counties and cities don’t allow marijuana delivery even though the states that they’re in do allow it.
-Keeping all of that information straight takes time, which is why delivery logistics software has become popular in the marijuana industry.
+A number of states allow licensed dispensaries and retailers to deliver cannabis products directly to patients and consumers.
+However, the delivery process can get very confusing and time-consuming, which is why delivery logistics software has become popular in the marijuana industry.

-As the examples above show, technology has already had a significant impact on the marijuana industry, and with new innovations already in the works by companies like Eaze and Oblend, which Mashable reports is developing a home dispensary device that’s similar in theory to a 3D printer, it’s only a matter of time until the next phase of marijuana delivery debuts.
+As the examples above show, technology has already had a significant impact on the cannabis industry, and with new innovations debuting often, it’s only a matter of time until the next phase of cannabis delivery takes shape.

+Will it be Amazon?
 Will it be drones?
-Will it be 3D printed marijuana?
 Will it be something else?
 Only time will tell.
-Leave a comment below and share your thoughts about marijuana delivery.